junxit/us-congress-bills-115/metadata.md

 - 2018-01-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H181-182)
 - 2018-01-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H181-182)
 - 2018-01-17 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2018-06-20 — Amendment SA 3041 agreed to in Senate by Unanimous Consent.
+- 2018-06-20 — Amendment SA 3041 proposed by Senator McConnell for Senator Murphy. (consideration: CR S4293; text: CR S4293) To improve the bill.
+- 2018-06-20 — Measure laid before Senate by unanimous consent. (consideration: CR S4293)
+- 2018-06-20 — Passed Senate with an amendment by Voice Vote. (text: CR S4293)
+- 2018-06-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text: CR S4293)
+- 2018-06-20 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2018-06-20 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.
+- 2018-06-20 — Senate amendment agreed to: Amendment SA 3041 agreed to in Senate by Unanimous Consent.
+- 2018-06-20 — Senate amendment proposed (on the floor): Amendment SA 3041 proposed by Senator McConnell for Senator Murphy.(consideration: CR S4293; text: CR S4293)
+- 2018-06-20 — Senate amendment submitted